lzqwang/csharp_note/README.md

-# This repository contains the node of the C# BookClass
+# This repository contains the note of the C# BookClass